 If last week’s entry Hurlothrumbo was a little unusual, A Pickle for the Knowing Ones is something utterly bonkers.
 I was introduced to it in a slightly odd way, a Polish teacher working at the same primary school as me ordered a copy for her year 4 (aged 8-9) class.
 I never heard an explanation of why this book was chosen, whether it has a particular cultural relevance in Poland or what the book was for.
-All I knew was that there was a this very badly made rich-text print-on-demand book written in the eighteenth century and of captivating oddness.
+All I knew was that there was this very badly made rich-text print-on-demand book written in the eighteenth century and of captivating oddness.
 So I prigged it.

-The first part is a description on his house and garden, much a Horace Walpole did for visitors to Strawberry Hill.
+The first part is a description on his house and garden, much as Horace Walpole did for visitors to Strawberry Hill.
 His house in Newburyport was decorated in forty wooden statues of great people set ‘hiw up’ so that people can ‘peape sly and feele glad’ at considering such great people.
 This leads him to consider the nature of greatness and on the greatness of American Presidents in particular.
 He considers that being a president is like being a king but should ‘pleas the Peopel at large.’

 He addresses himself to ‘Mr Pintterr’ (alas, not Mr Editor) and describes/rants about the people who have wronged him in the past, including the lawyer hired by his son-in-law to beat him up.
-This leads him to a philosophical (as in the thoughts of a ‘flosofer’) about the nature of mankind.
+This leads him to philosophical thoughts (as in the thoughts of a ‘flosofer’) about the nature of mankind.

 “Tell trouth Man is the best Annemel and the worst”.
-He concludes that we resemble different kinds of animals, ‘sum like a dog sum Lik horses sum bare sum Cat sum Lion sum like Ouls sum a Monkey sum Wild Cat sum lam sum A Dove sum a hogg sum a oxe sum a snake” - though he doesn’t really elucidate in what way people are like this, though he does extend the idea, deciding that there are lots of different kinds of people, “there is Grat Minds and littel minds Grat sols anf littel sols grat minds and littel minds”.
+He concludes that we resemble different kinds of animals, ‘sum like a dog sum Lik horses sum bare sum Cat sum Lion sum like Ouls sum a Monkey sum Wild Cat sum lam sum A Dove sum a hogg sum a oxe sum a snake” - though he doesn’t really elucidate in what way people are like this, he does extend the idea, deciding that there are lots of different kinds of people, “there is Grat Minds and littel minds Grat sols anf littel sols grat minds and littel minds”.

 In the next section, he tells us his disdain for people of learning, which doesn’t surprise anyone who's read up to this point.
 He also dislikes priests.

 The next section is his plan to build a great ‘mouserum’ if none of his enemies murder him first.
 He plans to fill this place with many examples of greatness and while he’s at it he concocts a plan for world peace.
-This plan consists of world leaders meeting round a common table to discuss problems, a precursor to the UN perhaps, he thinks the chair of this meeting should be that peaceful soul, ‘boneypartey’.
+This plan consists of world leaders meeting round a common table to discuss problems, a precursor to the UN perhaps.
+He thinks the chair of this meeting should be that peaceful soul, ‘boneypartey’.
 He warns those who scorn his museum that they shall look silly in the end.
 Then he talks about meeting the devil…I think…and the devil came in the form of a black slave…to be honest, this was the bit I couldn’t understand at all.

 The next part is a longer denunciation of the lawyer who beat him up at the orders of his son-in-law.

 Now he seems to have a transcriber, perhaps it originally appeared in the newspaper.
 The ideas still have the same strident tone and car-crash pileup, but they are properly spelt.
 The first part is a call against ruffians in the neighbourhood.
-The second is a little more philosophy, that the world s “one very large living creature”, possibly a precursor to Gaia theory.
+The second is a little more philosophy, that the world is “one very large living creature”, possibly a precursor to Gaia theory.
 On this living creature, man is the head animal and “the whale is the head fish”.
 Then the section goes into his own full style and he talks about how he hates his learned son-in-law and considers his wife to be like a ghost.

 The next section is about how the masons won’t let him in because he has ‘toue much knowledge in my head” but it doesn’t matter, because they’re rubbish anyway.